ReptarAzar/reptarazar.github.io/_posts/2015-01-10-trove-conversations.markdown

     </div>

     <div class="content-column">
         Conversations are not an new construct on the web.
-Former colleague and creator of SlashDot, Rob Malda, helped me understand the ugliness that can come from an unfettered community.
-We wanted to seed a very different moderated experience on Trove.
+Former colleague and creator of SlashDot, Rob Malda (aka Cmdr Taco), was instramental in forming opinions about what makes for a good (and bad) environment for discussion.
+No one understands the ugliness that can come from an unfettered community quite like he does.
+We wanted to seed a very different moderated and context rich experience on Trove.

         <p>When doing research, I started looking for tight, civilized communities.
 I found that the more transparent and the more niche the context, the better behaved the mob was.
 I then used these findings to inform design decisions and they helpd product folks decide who to reach out to for the first wave.
         </p>